Back to All Events

 Founded in 1971, Pomo Tierra has long been a place of shared cultivation and celebration.
 Today, its community continues to welcome guests into its central gathering spaces, orchards, and shaded groves.
 Facilities include bathrooms near the main house, cold water, and regular showers.
 Walking options range from gentle orchard paths (5–20 minutes), to a meadow loop (30 minutes), and an option for a steeper up hill climb.

-Your retreat ticket includes three locally sourced, mostly organic vegetarian meals daily, with simple substitutions available for those with dietary restrictions.
+Your retreat fee includes three locally sourced, mostly organic vegetarian meals daily, with simple substitutions available for those with dietary restrictions.

 Participants are asked to bring their own yoga equipment (mat, pillow, blanket), and, if possible, a meditation cushion.
 On arrival, each person will also be invited to take on a simple yogi job—such as food preparation or cleanup—as an opportunity to integrate practice and contribute to the well-being of the Sangha.

-In this spirit, our retreat tickets just cover the basic costs of putting on the retreat: food, cook, site fee, administration costs, and other incidental expenses.
-We offer our retreat tickets on a sliding scale (based on the lodging you choose) to allow each participant to pay for what is most appropriate for themselves.
-We also offer a scholarship ticket for those to pay what they can to attend.
+Our retreat fees only cover basic costs: food, cook, site fee, administration costs, and other incidental expenses.
+These fees are priced on a sliding scale (based on the lodging you choose) to allow each participant to pay for what is most appropriate for themselves.
+We also provide a scholarship option for those who are unable to pay our lowest sliding scale fee.
+Visit our registration webpage for more.

-Please note that these tickets do NOT include compensation for Kirsten or Mary for teaching and managing the retreat or for Off-Grid Retreats for organizing it.
-On the final retreat day, you will be invited to share dana (your donations) to support the Retreat Teachers and to Off-Grid Retreats.
+Retreat fees do NOT include compensation for Kirsten & Mary (time spent planning & teaching) or for Off-Grid Retreats (time spent organizing).
+On the final retreat day, you will be invited to share dana (AKA to donate) to the Retreat Teachers and to Off-Grid Retreats.

 Retreat Teachers